RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 * The node has had a single child cut (marked)
 * The node is about to have a second child cut (removing a child of a marked node)

 When a second child is cut from its parent, the parent is moved to the root list.
-This ensures that the structure of the Fibonacci heap does not stray too far from that of the binomial heap, which is one of the properties that enables the Fibonacci heap to achieve its amortised time bounds.
+This ensures that the structure of the Fibonacci heap does not stray too far from that of the binomial heap, which is one of the properties that enables the data structure to achieve its amortised time bounds.